ofiwg/libfabric/man/fi_av.3.md

 fi_av_open / fi_close
 : Open or close an address vector

-fi_av_bind
-: Associate an address vector with an event queue.

 fi_av_insert / fi_av_insertsvc / fi_av_remove
 : Insert/remove an address into/from the address vector.